Monadic-DNA/GWASifier/terms_and_conditions.md

 By using the Service, you grant Recherché Inc. a **temporary, limited license** to process that data solely for the purpose of providing the Service.

 ### 7.3 No Account System
 We do not currently support or require user accounts or contact information.
-Because we do not collect user identifiers, we **cannot send notifications** (including policy updates or incident alerts).
+Because we do not collect user identifiers, we **cannot send individualized notifications** (including policy updates or incident alerts).

+However, in the event of a security incident, policy change, or other material update, we will make **reasonable efforts** to notify users through:
+- **Prominent in-app banner** displayed on the application homepage
+- **Public announcement** on our official social media channels (Twitter/X, LinkedIn)
+- **Notice posted** in our public GitHub repository

+You are encouraged to periodically check the application and our official channels for important announcements.

 ---